Ergonomic Strategies for Migraines in the Workplace

 Ergonomic Strategies for Migraine Management

+The following ergonomic strategies for migraines focus on reducing workplace triggers and improving daily comfort.
 As ergonomists, our goal is to tailor recommendations to help reduce migraine triggers in the workplace.
 Here are some strategies:

 Assessment & Communication